port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 ### Overview

-When scorecards are enabled, three new blueprints will be created in your [data model](https://app.getport.io/settings/data-model):
+After enabling `scorecards as blueprints`, three new blueprints will be created in your [data model](https://app.getport.io/settings/data-model):
 - `Scorecard` - Represents a collection of rules and levels for evaluating entities
 - `Rule` - Defines specific criteria for evaluation
 - `Rule Result` - Stores the evaluation results for each entity